arm-developer-tools/vscode-windowsperf/README.md

 ## Troubleshooting

-If you encounter any errors while running the WindowsPerf extension, you can click **Run System Check** on the error page to detect any issues with your setup and provide suggestions on how to fix them, with links to further information.
+If you encounter any errors while running the WindowsPerf extension, you can click **Check WindowsPerf Installation** on the error page to detect any issues with your setup and provide suggestions on how to fix them, with links to further information.

 ## Telemetry